Stacking Deals To Save Money

 Bank Shopping Portals

-Chase, and some other banks, have their own shopping portal.
+Chase and other banks have their own shopping portals.
 You gain access to theirs if you have any of their Ultimate Rewards earning cards.
 If you're trying to accumulate those valuable points with a specific redemption in mind, these portals can help.
-Keep in mind that according to its terms, it should only award bonus points for purchases made with your particular bank's cards.
-Your milage may vary on how, and when, that is actually enforced.
+Keep in mind that according to its terms, the card should only award bonus points for purchases made with your particular bank's cards.
+Your mileage may vary on how and when that is enforced.
+I will note that we get the most complaints about Capital One portal and offers, but they may have some of the highest offers at times, even if targeted.

 Examples Of Stacking With Shopping Portals